Long-serving Utah US Senator Orrin Hatch dies at age 88

-SALT LAKE CITY (AP) — Orrin G. Hatch, who became the longest-serving Republican senator in history as he represented Utah for more than four decades, died Saturday at age 88.
+SALT LAKE CITY (AP) — Orrin G. Hatch, the longest-serving Republican senator in history who was a fixture in Utah politics for more than four decades, died Saturday at age 88.

 Hatch also championed GOP issues like abortion limits and helped shape the U.S. Supreme Court, including defending Justice Clarence Thomas against sexual harassment allegations during confirmation hearings.

-Toward the end of his career, Hatch became an ally of Republican President Donald Trump, using his role as chairman of the powerful Senate Finance Committee to get a major rewrite of the U.S. tax codes to the president’s desk.
-In return, Trump helped Hatch deliver on a key issue for Republicans in Utah by agreeing to drastically downsize two national monuments that had been declared by past presidents.
+He later became an ally of Republican President Donald Trump, using his role as chairman of the powerful Senate Finance Committee to get a major rewrite of the U.S. tax codes to the president’s desk.
+In return, Trump helped Hatch deliver on a key issue for Republicans in Utah with a contentious move to drastically downsize two national monuments that had been declared by past presidents.

-Through Trump encouraged Hatch to run again, the longtime senator would have faced a tough primary battle and had promised to retire.
-Hatch instead stepped aside and encouraged Romney to run to replace him.
+Hatch retired in 2019.
+Through Trump had encouraged him to run again, the longtime senator would have faced a tough primary battle and had promised to retire.
+Hatch instead stepped aside and encouraged Republican Mitt Romney, a critic of the former president, to run to replace him.

+“Few men have made their mark on the Senate as he did,” Romney wrote in a tribute to his friend and predecessor, praising his “vision and legislative accomplishment.”
+Utah's Sen. Mike Lee, for his part, called Hatch “a friend, a mentor and an example to me and countless others.”

+Senate Minority leader Mitch McConnell, a Republican from Kentucky, praised Hatch's legislative acumen.

 Hatch was also noted for his side career as a singer and recording artist of music with themes of his religious faith, The Church of Jesus Christ of Latter-day Saints.